 Source: Research data.

-According to Atlas Copco the air pressure in a rotary drilling system with tricone drills has three fundamental objectives which are to keep the drill bearings clean, cool and to clean the holes.
-The automatic mode obtained a gain of 16.3% in air pressure compared to the manual mode when drilling the sterile fronts.
+According to Atlas Copco, air pressure in a rotary drilling system with tricone drills has three fundamental objectives which are to keep the drill bearings clean, cool, and to clean the holes.
+The automatic mode obtained a gain of 16.3% in air pressure compared to the manual mode when drilling the sterile front.
 In ore, the gain from the automated process was 1.7%.
-In general, during drilling, the gain was 1.9% of automatic drilling compared to manual drilling.
+In general, during drilling, the gain was 1.9% for automatic drilling compared to manual drilling.
 Table 9 shows the average values of air pressure during drilling and the gains obtained.

 Table 9 - Air Pressure (PAR) Automatic drilling versus Manual drilling.